RaysOfTheSun/react-stablelist/README.md

 ### Notes

-Enabling horizontalScrolling by passing in the `horizontalScrolling` prop would apply a `display: flex` to every item rendered by StableList.
+Enabling horizontalScrolling by passing in the `horizontalScrolling` prop would apply a `display: flex` to the root of each item rendered by StableList.

 # License